noheton/shepard/backend/README.md

 #### Configuration

-The Quarkend configuration is environment dependant and specific properties need to be setup.
+The Backend configuration is environment dependant and specific properties need to be setup.
 This setup is done using environment variables to override or append existing application properties in `application.properties` file according to [the Quarkus documentation](https://quarkus.io/guides/config-reference#env-file).
+The variables preconfigured in `env.example` also contain variables for local databases and frontend as described below.

 1. Copy `env.example` to `.env`
-2. Adjust the configurations according to your setup

-> **NOTE:** For local environment, the database configurations can be left as is since the existing service configurations are already matching the docker compose setup in `docker-compose.yml`.
+2. Enter valid OIDC parameters

 #### Local databases & frontend

 1. install Docker and Docker Compose (alternatively Podman and Podman Compose)
-2. change to the quarkend root directory (quarkend folder)
+2. change to the backend root directory (backedn folder)
 3. run `docker-compose up` (or `podman-compose up`)
 4. local instances of the databases will be launched without persistent storage
 5. quick tip: run the integration tests to fill your databases with some content